femilabi/watch-tower-task/README.md

 ## Database Setup

 1. Create a MySQL database named `watch_tower` (or update the name in your config if different).
 2. Import your database schema and data as needed.
-(No `bookDB.sql` is provided; create tables for users, posts, etc. as required by your app.)
+(There is `watch_tower.sql` inside the app folder.)

 ## Project Structure